Rhodes-CS-Department/comp241-sp23/project2/index.md

   - The score for [10 11 12] would be just 10.
   - The score for [8 10 11 12 14] would be 8 + 10 + 14 = 32.
 - To iterate through a SortedList, the most efficient way is to use a for-each loop.
 For example, `for (int card : cards) { ...`.
 This is more efficient than using `size()` and `get()`, since `get()` takes O(n) time.
-- You should test your function by running the `CardScoreTester` tester class below the function.
-Write additional tests in main to make sure your function works!
+- You should test your function by running the `main()` method in the `CardScore` class.
+You are encouraged to write additional tests in `main()` to make sure your function works!
 - Note that in the real game, once the "card score" is calculated, the number of counters/chips each player has is subtracted.
 This is not part of the `getCardScore()` function, however.

 ### Implementing the AI player [10 points]